-- 1 Up to 6 hours of General Education (<300 level) may be used to satisfy requirements of a minor. - 2 Minimum grade of C is required for all coursework.
-3 A minimum of 12 hours of upper division coursework is required. - 4 Prerequisite: SOST 201 and consent of instructor. - 5 May be repeated when topics vary. - 6 Substitutions will be allowed as appropriate with the consent of the chair of HPPA. - 7 Prerequisite: written consent of instructor. - 8 Prerequisites: SOST 201, junior or senior standing and consent of instructor.
+1 Up to 6 hours of General Education (<300 level) may be used to satisfy requirements of a minor.
+2 Minimum gr rade of C is required for all coursework. a of 17 hours of unnor division courses and is a series

+- 3 A minimum of 12 hours of upper division coursework is required.
+4 Prerequisite: SOST 201 and consent of instructor. - 5 May be repeated when topics vary. - 6 Substitutions will be allowed as appropriate with the consent of the chair of HPPA.

+7 Prerequisite: written consent of instructor.

+8 Prerequisites: SOST 201, junior or senior standing and consent of instructor.